Snowflake AI Trust and Safety FAQs

 Does Snowflake allow customers to create fine-tuned Models?
 If so, are these usable or accessible across all Snowflake customers?

 We may enable you to fine-tune Models in connection with certain Snowflake AI Features.
-If you elect to fine-tune a Model, such fine-tuned Model may only be used by you and will not be available to other Snowflake customers.
+If you elect to fine-tune a Model, such fine-tuned Model may only be used by your account and will not be available to other Snowflake customers unless you direct otherwise.

 If I bring a model into the Service (e.g., in Snowpark Container Services) apart from the Snowflake AI Features, how does Snowflake treat it?